Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/3 - Advanced Kaeon FUSION/README.md

 If opened in a browser,
 the tab the website is open in will have the title "My Website", and the page itself will have the text "Hello, world!" in the upper left corner.

+_Further documentation on the stack interface will be coming soon._